 Arriving at the port

 The main port of Santorini is Athinios, located 10 km from Fira, the capital of Santorini.
-This is where ferries arrive and depart from Santorini.
-There is a taxi rank at the port and public buses every time a ferry arrives, even at night.
+That is where ferries arrive and depart.
+A bus stop and a taxi rank both lie in the area.

-The other port of Santorini, the old port in Fira, is used only for cruise ships to dock and for tour boats, not for ferries.
-All ferries arrive and depart from Athinios.
+The second port - the old port - is situated in Fira and is only used for cruise ships to dock and for tour boats.

 Arriving at the airport

-The airport of Santorini is located in Monolithos, close to the beach resorts of the island.
-There are taxis outside the airport as well as a public bus.
+The airport is located in Monolithos, in proximity to the regional beach resorts.
+Again, there are taxis outside the facility, as well as a public bus.

-Roads are very good in Santorini, although they are narrow (one line per direction).
-Cars are not allowed to enter the caldera villages (Fira, Oia, etc), so you have to park outside the village and then walk.
-Be careful if you are driving scooter/ motorbike because accidents are pretty frequent.
+Roads in Santorini are in good condition, although narrow (one line per direction).
+Cars are not allowed to enter the caldera villages (Fira, Oia, etc.), so you have to park outside the settlements and then walk to reach them.
+Be careful if you are driving a scooter/motorbike because accidents are frequent.

-There are frequent buses that work from early in the morning till midnight in Santorini.
-The central bus station is located in Fira and from there you take the bus to the north (Oia and other villages) or south (Kamari, Perissa, Akrotiri).
+Buses in Santorini are regular and start early in the morning, while the final itineraries depart around midnight.
+However, timetables may change during the high season.
+The central bus station is located in Fira.
+From there you can take the bus to the north (Oia and other villages) or south (Kamari, Perissa, Akrotiri).